vext01/passout/README.md

-Where `<your_gpg_binary>` is the path to the gpg binary you want to use (I recommend using version 2) and `<your_gpg_id>` is the email address associate with the gpg key you want to use with PassOut.
+Where `<your_gpg_binary>` is the path to the gpg binary you want to use (I recommend using version 2) and `<your_gpg_id>` is the email address associated with the gpg key you want to use with PassOut.

 Now add your passwords, e.g. to add a password named 'my-email':